Waste management and recycling

 - Editorial Work for ecoinvent

-Reviewing datasets for the ecoinvent database.
+Ongoing reviews of datasets developed for the ecoinvent database.

 - Integral refractory waste management – LIFE 5REFRACT December 2020